No-name8/Enumeration_script/README.md

-A simple script to enumerate port scans and curling the target websites robots.txt written in bash.
+A simple script to automate enumerating websites and ports as well as some basic further enumeration of potential ports of interest.